Oude Kerk, Amsterdam: Today

+Oude Kerk holds church services on the Lord's Day (Sunday) at 11 am, as well as vespers at 6:30 pm.

-The Oude Kerk is now a centre for contemporary art and heritage.
+The Oude Kerk includes a centre for contemporary art and heritage.
 Artists including Nicolas Jaar, Marinus Boezem, Christian Boltanski, Janet Cardiff and George Bures Miller were commissioned by the Oude Kerk to create site-specific installations.
 The church also has a permanent exhibit on its history and that of the city of Amsterdam.

 In mid-March each year, Catholics arrive at the Oude Kerk to celebrate the "Miracle of Amsterdam" that occurred in 1345.
 After taking communion, a dying man vomited the Host.
 When his vomit was thrown into a fire, the Host did not burn and was proclaimed a miracle.
 The Host was put in a chest and installed at the Oude Kerk; however, it disappeared during the Reformation.